adamsoliman/IntroEconometrics/README.md

 # Introduction to Econometrics

-* Below are the slides used for ECON 4050 at Clemson University (Fall 2024)
+* Below are the slides used for ECON 4050 at Clemson University (Spring 2025)
 * This repository is updated frequently, so check back often

 ## Course Overview